-Meeting with a spiritual director can help you grow in your faith and become more fully who God created you to be.
+Meeting with a spiritual director can help you grow and become more fully who you’re meant to be.
 You might seek out a spiritual director if…

-- you would like someone to help you notice where God is showing up in your day-to-day life and how God is calling you to live,
+- you’d like someone to help you notice where God is showing up in your day-to-day life and how God is calling you to live,

-- you are in transition and wonder where God fits in, or you are making a decision and need help and encouragement in your discernment process,
+- you’re in transition and wonder where God fits in, or you are making a decision and need help and encouragement in your discernment process,

 - you plan to go on a personal retreat and want spiritual direction before or during that time,

-- you are angry or doubting or having other issues with God and don’t feel free to explore it in your church or faith
+- you’re angry or doubting or having other issues with God and don’t feel free to explore it in your church or faith

-- you feel a pull toward spiritual direction for whatever reason, and simply want to give it a try.
+- you simply feel a pull toward spiritual direction and want to give it a try.